 Information for Host Organization Applicants

 Through a competitive application and interview process, recent college graduates are selected from across the country to participate in the Cleveland Foundation Public Service Fellowship program.
 Each Fellow will be matched with a public sector agency with a supportive corporate culture and a commitment to providing opportunities to develop leadership and innovation.
-In addition to potential placements within local government, selected public service agencies may also include those which provide a range of public goods and services, such as education, healthcare, housing, transportation and water.
-2021-22 host sites will be listed once selection is finalized.
+In addition to placements within City of Cleveland City Hall for the 2022-23 fellowship year, selected public service agencies and nonprofit organizations may also include those which provide a range of public goods and services, such as education, healthcare, housing, transportation and water.
+2022-23 host sites will be listed in full once selection is finalized.

 A commitment and a process for developing and advancing talented individuals that are early in their careers, and a well-defined scope of work or project.

-- Provide a stable and collegial work environment with ample supervision, feedback and support to ensure a successful fellowship experience.
+- excels at providing a stable and collegial work environment with a corporate culture that continually seeks to understand and support the fellowship experience

-- Develop a plan for regularly scheduled “access to leadership” within the organization.
+- is able to develop a plan for regularly scheduled “access to leadership” within the organization

-- Fellows will be released the equivalent of 2 paid days (approximately 14 hours) per month for training and professional development as a cohort.
-Fellows are expected to attend all of these sessions in full, and each of the fellows will be responsible for coordinating 1 day to highlight the work of their host agency.
+- understands that the fellow will need to be released for the equivalent of about 2 paid days (14 hours) per month for training and professional with the cohort; they sessions are expected to be attended in full and each fellow will coordinate one to delve deeper into the work of their host agency

 Cleveland Foundation’s Commitment to Diversity